+It is sustainability focused, but indirectly pro-poor (assured availability of service)

 - a.
-It is sustainability focused, but indirectly pro-poor (assured availability of service) - b.
-It allows for community participation, community input, and social acceptability - c.
-It eliminates imposition of tariff - d.
-It factors in staff-motivated remunerations - e.
-It adequately prepares the community's mind before implementation - f.
-It allows for smooth implementation - g.
-It serves as a form of accountability on the part of WSDB as community members may ask questions about the previous accounts during meeting to discuss the tariff.
+It allows for community participation, community input, and social acceptability. - b.
+It eliminates imposition of tariffs. - c.
+It factors in staff-motivated remunerations. - d.
+It adequately prepares the community's mind before implementation. - e.
+It allows for smooth implementation. - f.
+It serves as a form of accountability on the part of WSDB as community members may ask questions about the previous accounts during meetings to discuss the tariff.

-4.6.4 Weakness of the Tariff Administration
+4.6.4 Weaknesses of the Tariff Administration

 - a.
-Resistance from some or majority of community members - b.
-Socially accepted user-fee may not recover costs of operations - c.
-WSDBs looked vulnerable because they initially lacked legal status - d.
-The activity may be politicized by persons who have strong opposition to WSDB membership - e.
-The DA may, for political reasons, not accept an upward adjustment, even when justified - f.
-Frequent upward adjustments may lead to social disaffection and poor patronage
+Resistance from some or majority of community members. - b.
+Socially accepted user-fee may not recover costs of operations. - c.
+WSDBs looked vulnerable because they initially lacked legal status. - d.
+The activity may be politicized by persons who have strong opposition to WSDB membership. - e.
+The DA may, for political reasons, not accept an upward adjustment, even when justified. - f.
+Frequent upward adjustments may lead to social disaffection and poor patronage.